zam11x/An-argument-for-Shia/README.md

 "He sent down rain from the sky, to purify you by it, and remove the impurity of satan, to strengthen your hearts."

-Some claim that Allah is purifying the Sahaba the same way he purified The Ahlul Bait, but this interpretation contradicts [Surah al-Ahzab, verse 33](#surah-al-ahzab-verse-33), which means the purification of the Sahaba is just like the purification of any regular person.
+Some say that Allah is purifying the Sahaba the same way he purified The Ahlul Bait, but this interpretation contradicts [Surah al-Ahzab, verse 33](#surah-al-ahzab-verse-33), which means the purification of the Sahaba is just like the purification of any regular person.

 ### Surah at-Tauba, verse 100